-Should your GI (Geographical Indication) be infringed in Vietnam, there are three main avenues of enforcement which can be pursued, i.e. administrative actions, civil litigation, and criminal prosecution.
+Should your GI (Geographical Indication) be infringed in Laos, there are three main avenues of enforcement which can be pursued, i.e. administrative actions, civil litigation, and criminal prosecution.

 Administrative actions remains both cost-effective and time-efficient, and this is usually the most common route for companies to take when infringement has been discovered.
 It is a good way to deal with small-scale infringers and to gather evidence for larger scale infringements.
 Due to the nature of the remedies available and speed of case handling, administrative actions are an especially effective method of putting an immediate stop to on-going IPR infringement.